AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/migrate-dataprep.md

 1. In the **[!UICONTROL Mapping]** tab, select **[!UICONTROL Custom]**.

-1. Identify the custom mappings that rely on media.mediaTimed fields as sources.
+1. Identify the custom mappings that rely on `media.mediaTimed` fields as sources.

    ![AEP dataflow continued](assets/aep-dataflow2.jpeg)

    In this example, because you created a custom field group on the schema in your development organization, the target field is under `_dcbl`.
 The custom field group path differs based on the organization name.

-1. For each mapping that uses the media.mediaTimed object, find its correspondent in the mediaReporting object using this documentation.
+1. For each mapping that uses the `media.mediaTimed` object, find its correspondent in the `mediaReporting` object using this documentation.

-   As an example, for Network, the correspondent for media.mediaTimed.primaryAssetViewDetails.broadcastNetwork is mediaReporting.sessionDetails.network.
+   As an example, for Network, the correspondent for `media.mediaTimed.primaryAssetViewDetails`.broadcastNetwork is `mediaReporting.sessionDetails.network`.

    ![Updated XDM field path](assets/xdm-field-path-old-and-new.jpeg)

-1. In the **[!UICONTROL Source field]** field, replace the media.mediaTimed path with the mediaReporting path.
+1. In the **[!UICONTROL Source field]** field, replace the `media.mediaTimed` path with the `mediaReporting` path.
 The target field remains unchanged.

    ![AEP dataflow continued](assets/aep-dataflow3.jpeg)